wp-plugins/smart-manager-for-wp-e-commerce/readme.txt

 == Changelog ==

+= 1.6 =
+* Fixed: Customer's Dashboard not showing correct Billing States.
+* Fixed: "Response is not in a proper format" error.
+* Fixed: Add Product button remained enabled in Lite Version.
+* Fixed: Whenever the grid page is loaded everytime store loading occurred twice.

 = 1.5 =
 * NEW: Performance optimization for large number of records.
-* Change: State / Region from Customers / Orders are no longer editable.
+* Change: State / Region from Customers / Orders can be updated only via Batch Update now.
 * Fixed: Issues in updating customers and orders.
 * Fixed: Product weight units did not match with WPeC product edit window.